An Optimal Solution to Infinite Horizon Nonholonomic and Discounted Nonlinear Control Problems

-The infinite horizon optimal control problem is typically solved via the stationary Dynamic Programming (DP) problem for discrete-time systems, or the stationary Hamilton-Jacobi-Bellman (HJB) equation in continuous time systems \cite{bertsekas_vol1,Bellman:1957}.
-The optimal solution to the stationary HJB equation is a globally asymptotically stabilizing control Lyapunov function \cite{bernstein1993nonquadratic,wan1992family, wan1995nonlinear}.
-However, the solution is computationally intractable owing to Bellman's dreaded ``curse of dimensionality" \cite{bertsekas_vol1,Bellman:1957}.
+The solution to the stationary Hamilton-Jacobi-Bellman (HJB) equation can be used to compute the optimal feedback control law for continuous-time systems.
+Equivalently, Dynamic programming can be used for discrete-time optimal control problems \cite{bertsekas_vol1,Bellman:1957}.
+Obtaining a globally asymptotically stabilizing control by solving HJB, though appealing \cite{bernstein1993nonquadratic,wan1992family, wan1995nonlinear}, suffers the dreaded ``Curse of Dimensionality" \cite{bertsekas_vol1,Bellman:1957}.
 Thus, there is extensive literature on Approximate DP (ADP) and Reinforcement Learning that seeks to alleviate the curse of dimensionality.
-ADP methods \cite{ADP_handbook,lewis2013reinforcement} to give an approximately optimal policy/value function with high confidence.
-In the past decade, function approximation using deep neural networks has significantly improved the performance of reinforcement learning algorithms, leading to a growing class of literature on `deep reinforcement learning' \cite{silver2016mastering1, schulman2015trust,TD3}.
-Albeit there has been success in solving much higher dimensional problems than previously possible, the inherent variance in the solution \cite{henderson2018deep,D2C2.0_CDC,arxiv_D2C2.0} renders them unreliable, the training time required of these methods remains prohibitive and it is not possible to assert if the solution is optimal or even characterize its sub-optimality.\\
+ADP methods \cite{ADP_handbook,lewis2013reinforcement} provide an approximately optimal policy/value function with high confidence.
+To overcome these shortcomings, `deep reinforcement learning' \cite{silver2016mastering1, schulman2015trust,TD3} has been widely used to approximate function using (deep) neural networks.
+However, these methods suffer from the curse of variance, and the training time could be unrealistically high \cite{henderson2018deep,D2C2.0_CDC,arxiv_D2C2.0}.